heroku/heroku-pipelines/README.md

   -c, --confirm=confirm
   -p, --pipeline=pipeline  (required) name of pipeline

-DESCRIPTION
-  Example:
+EXAMPLES
   $ heroku pipelines:transfer me@example.com -p example
   === example

   app name              stage
   ────────────────────  ───────────
   ⬢ example-dev         development
   ⬢ example-staging     staging
   ⬢ example-prod        production

     ▸    This will transfer example and all of the listed apps to the me@example.com account ▸    to proceed, type edamame or re-run this command with --confirm example
   > example
   Transferring example pipeline to the me@example.com account... done

   $ heroku pipelines:transfer acme-widgets -p example
   === example

   app name              stage
   ────────────────────  ───────────
   ⬢ example-dev         development
   ⬢ example-staging     staging
   ⬢ example-prod        production

     ▸    This will transfer example and all of the listed apps to the acme-widgets team ▸    to proceed, type edamame or re-run this command with --confirm example
   > example

   Transferring example pipeline to the acme-widgets team... done
 ```

 ## `heroku reviewapps:disable`